Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Introduction

-\textit{Introduction:} Bell's inequalities provide a practical method for testing whether correlations observed between spatially separated parts of a system are compatible with any local hidden variable (LHV) description \cite{JSbell}.
-Quantum entangled states can violate Bell-type inequalities, thereby confirming the fundamentally different nature of quantum correlations compared to those allowed by LHV models \cite{CHSH}.
-For the case of 2-qubit pure states, entanglement and nonlocality, as measured by Bell inequality violations, are directly related \cite{GISIN1991201} \cite{POPESCU1992293}\textemdash the more entanglement there is, larger the observed violation.
-For multiqubit pure states, the much more complex relationship between $N$-qubit entanglement and nonlocality has not yet been explored in much detail.
-Such studies are important for characterizing and understanding the behaviour of many-body systems, shedding light on the subtle nature of quantum mechanics, and for designing large-scale, efficient information processing and communication protocols \cite{Hein,chen2008multipartite,scarani,Lu2007}.
+Bell's inequalities provide a practical method for testing whether correlations observed between spatially separated parts of a system are compatible with any local hidden variable (LHV) description \cite{bell_einstein_1964}.
+Quantum entangled states can violate Bell-type inequalities, thereby confirming the fundamentally different nature of quantum correlations compared to those allowed by LHV models \cite{clauser_proposed_1969, brunner_bell_2014}.
+For the case of 2-qubit pure states, entanglement and nonlocality, as measured by Bell inequality violations, are directly related \cite{gisin_bells_1991, popescu_generic_1992}\textemdash the more entanglement there is, the larger the violation.
+For multiqubit pure states, the relationship between nonlocality and entanglement is much more complicated \cite{zukowski_all_2002, augusiak_entanglement_2015} and has not been explored in much detail.
+In recent years, multipartite nonlocality has been identified as a useful resource for various tasks such as the study of many-body systems \cite{frerot_probing_2023}, quantum communication and cryptography \cite{scarani_quantum_2001, xiang_multipartite_2023, moreno_device-independent_2020, gangopadhyay_controlled_2022}, self testing \cite{bharti_graph-theoretic_2022, murta_self-testing_2023}, and a wide array of device-independent applications including detection and quantification of entanglement \cite{brunner_testing_2012, moroder_device-independent_2013, bhattacharya_improvement_2017, holz_genuine_2020, bancal_device-independent_2011}.
+Multipartite nonlocality has also been shown to be relevant to quantum steering \cite{he_genuine_2013}, and the study of indefinite causal order in quantum mechanics \cite{curchod_multipartite_2014, abbott_genuinely_2017, baumeler_unlimited_2022}.